vestrel00/contacts-android/DEV_NOTES.md

 Membership to the default group should never be deleted!

-**Starred in Android (Favorites)**
+#### Starred in Android (Favorites)

-Setting the `ContactOptionsColumns.STARRED` of a contact in the Contacts table to true results in the addition of a group membership to the favorites group of the associated account.
-Setting it to false removes that membership.
+When the `ContactOptionsColumns.STARRED` column of a Contact in the Contacts table is set to true, the Contacts Provider automatically adds a group membership to the favorites group for all RawContacts linked to the Contact.
+Setting `STARRED` to false removes all group memberships to the favorites group.

+> If the RawContact is not associated with an Account, then no group memberships that are created.

-The inverse works too.
-Adding a group membership to the favorites group results in `ContactOptionsColumns.STARRED` being set to true.
+The `STARRED` is interdependent with group memberships to the favorites group.
+Adding a group membership to the favorites group results in `STARRED` being set to true.
 Removing the membership sets it to false.

 Raw contacts that are not associated with an account do not have any group memberships.
-Even though these raw contacts may not have a membership to the favorites group, they may still be "starred" (favortied) via the `ContactOptionsColumns.STARRED` column in the Contacts table, which is not dependent on the existence of a favorites group membership.
+Even though these raw contacts may not have a membership to the favorites group, they may still be "starred" (favorited) via the `ContactOptionsColumns.STARRED` column in the Contacts table, which is not dependent on the existence of a favorites group membership.

+**Refresh RawContact instances after changing the starred value.** Otherwise, performing an update on the RawContact with a stale set of group memberships may revert the star/unstar operation.
+For example, query returns a starred RawContact -> set starred to false -> update RawContact (still containing a group membership to the favorites group) -> starred will be set back to true.

 #### Group memberships & Local RawContacts